-It’s Motivation Monday!
-And I’m about to make some “travelers” very mad.
+I’m about to make some “travelers” very mad.
 As a travel blogger, I try to read other travel blogs to keep up-to-date and perhaps find some travel tips or inspiration.
-But lately I’ve been read more articles that “tourist shame” the less experienced or those who opt for comfortable walking shoes… Continue reading Why It’s OK to Be a Tourist
+But lately I’ve read more and more articles that attempt to “tourist shame.”

-It’s Travel Tip Tuesday!
 Let’s be practical for a minute.
 We all know I LOVE to travel, but I’ll be completely honest, there are some uncomfortable and less than convenient parts to traveling.
-Travel is awesome, fulfilling, and I would not trade my travels for almost anything, but here are some things to remember when… Continue reading 6 Things that Happen to Travelers

-This Travel Tip Tuesday, We’re taking on an issue that lots of travelers–and those who love us–face from people in our lives.
 Are travelers, especially solo travelers, just selfish?
-I believe solo travelers are wise, confident, organized, responsible, and believe it or not, they tend to be less selfish and more thoughtful than your regular person.… Continue reading Is Solo Travel Selfish?
+I believe solo travelers are wise, confident, organized, responsible, and believe it or not, they tend to be less selfish and more thoughtful than your regular person.

 Originally published on 21 July 2006.
 This post is part of a series of “e-mails to home” from my summer living and working abroad in Japan!
 Hello again!
 Now to continue with Quick Whit’s Grand Adventure.
 Today I went back to Nagoya.
 It’s only an hour and a half trip, so I thought that’d be nice afterContinue reading “Tea at the Nagoya-jo Castle”